-- Content Creation and Organization in D2L (Jan 6, 2022): Learn how to create modules, add different content types, and organize your content in a student-centered format (Adding content & Managing Content guides).
+- Content Creation and Organization in D2L (Jan 6, 2022): Learn how to create modules, add different content types, and organize your content in a student-centered format (adding content guide and managing content guide).

 - Discussions: Learn how to create and utilize discussions to facilitate student collaboration and post group or private discussions.
 Check out the new settings and the new discussion evaluation experience.

-- Assignments: Learn how to set up Assignment folders so that students can submit their assignments online (Create assignment guide).
+- Assignments: Learn how to set up Assignment folders so that students can submit their assignments online (create an assignment guide).

-- Grades: Learn how to set up a grade book so your students can track their own grades (Grades guide).
+- Grades: Learn how to set up a grade book so your students can track their own grades (using grades guide).